tenemark/mikecalsetup/README.md

 # mikecalsetup

-Manually setting up a calibration of a MIKE SHE model in an independent program can be cumbersome.
-Here an altenative to the manual approach is presented.
-With mikeCalSetup an initial, ready-to-run calibration setup of a MIKE SHE model can be created in OSTRICH or PEST automatically.
+Create an initial, ready-to-run calibration setup of a MIKE SHE model in OSTRICH or PEST.

 This includes:
 - Writing template files (\*.she, \*.mhydro, \*.uzs, \*.etv)